900 Miler Song

 The Great Smoky Mountains 900 Miler Club

 A hiker can enjoy the wonders of nature in the Great Smoky Mountains National Park in every season.
 Once an enthusiast has experienced the Motor Nature trails, visited Pioneer Homes, taken Quiet Walks, and hiked to waterfalls, the hiking trails beckon.
 Within the boundaries of the GSMNP are about 900 miles of maintained hiking trails depicted on a splendid trail map available at the visitor center for $1.
+For a link to the map click here: GSMNP trail map.
 Unlike many National Park hiker maps, this trail map clearly and accurately shows all of the maintained trails, including trail names and distances between trail intersections.
 To add to the joy of having a really nice trail map, the Park Service maintains trail signs at the trailheads and at each trail intersection, confirming distance and direction to the next trail intersection.
 On the back of the map are the park regulations.
 Please read and follow the instructions closely.

-If you have hiked em all, apply for membership in the 900 MILER CLUB, an association of hikers who have hiked all of the trails.
-With membership your name will be added to the membership list .
-You will receive a certificate and patch all proclaiming that you have hiked em all.
+If you have hiked ‘em all, apply for membership in the 900 MILER CLUB, an association of hikers who have hiked all of the trails.
+With membership your name will be added to the membership list.
+You will receive a certificate, patch and bumper sticker all proclaiming that you have hiked ‘em all.

 We emphasize maintained trails, as there are a maze of faint overgrown paths that lure the unwary.
 Never stray from the maintained trails as shown on the trail map.
 Hikers have died after wandering off the maintained trails.

 The good news about "900" in the 900 miler club is that no hiker can hike all of the trails in The Great Smoky Mountains National Park in 900 miles.
-The lowest number of hiking miles claimed by a club member is 1092.
+The lowest number of hiking miles claimed by a club member is 981.
 Many hike about 1500 trail miles before their maps are complete.
+For a spreadsheet of all the trails and mileages, click here.

 But why would anyone in her/his right mind want to hike in these mountains at all, much less all of the trails?